RocketChat/EmbeddedChat/README.md

 Storybook should now be operational.
 Experiment with `EmbeddedChat` and its components, observing real-time changes in Storybook.

+Make sure the "Enable CORS" option is ON in your Rocket.Chat server.
+It can be found in Administration > Settings > General > REST API > Enable CORS.

 #### Custom Rocket Chat Server Configuration

 By default, Storybook connects to `http://localhost:3000`.
 To use a different Rocket Chat server: